Geometric Learning of Canonical Parameterizations of $2D$-curves: Mathematical Background and Method

 An example of a smooth section for the fiber bundle $\pi:\mathcal{P}\rightarrow \mathcal{P}/\mathcal{G}$ is provided by the submanifold of curves parameterized proportional to arc-length.
 Let us recall how this particular parameterization is defined.
 Given a smooth parameterized curve in the plane $\gamma\in \mathcal{P}$, its length is defined as

 where $\|\cdot\|$ denotes the Euclidean norm in $\mathbb{R}^2$.
-The length is a geometric invariant of the curve, i.e., it does not depend on the parameterization.
-Given a starting point, which in our case will be the image of $0\in\mathbb{R}/\mathbb{Z}$, there is a canonical way to reparameterize a curve $\gamma\in\mathcal{P}$ by arc-length, producing a unit-speed curve.
-This procedure will change the parameter domain when the length of the curve is not equal to $1$, and therefore may not belong to $\mathcal{P}$.
-However there is a unique constant speed reparameterization of $\gamma\in \mathcal{P}$ with parameter domain $\mathbb{R}/\mathbb{Z} = \{t \in [0,1], 0\sim 1\}$, given as follows. \begin{Proposition} Given a curve $\gamma\in \mathcal{P}$, consider the map $\psi$ defined as
+The length is a geometric invariant of the curve, i.e.,~it does not depend on the parameterization.
+Given a starting point, which in our case will be the image of $0\in\mathbb{R}/\mathbb{Z}$, there is a canonical way to reparameterize a curve $\gamma\in\mathcal{P}$ by arc length, producing a unit speed curve.
+This procedure will change the parameter domain when the length of the curve is not equal to $1$, and~therefore may not belong to $\mathcal{P}$.
+However, there is a unique constantspeed reparameterization of $\gamma\in \mathcal{P}$ with parameter domain $\mathbb{R}/\mathbb{Z} = \{t \in [0,1], 0\sim 1\}$, given as follows.